Prophetic Visions: Through a Glass Darkly

 —Middot 1:3 MISH-N

-Another Mishnah tractate indicates that the scapegoat, Azazel, was also led through this gate each year on Yom Kippur.
+Another Mishnah tractate indicates that the scapegoat, (the goat for Azazel, the devil), was also led through this gate each year, on Yom Kippur.

 Most Internet maps showing Jerusalem in Jesus’ day indicate a switchback road from the Kidron Wadi, ascending to the eastern gate.
-If that road existed at all, I think it would have been for ceremonial use only.
-Yet another tractate indicates that an arched causeway crossed the Kidron from the gate to the Mount of Olives where the red heifer ceremony was conducted.
-In any case, the Shushan Gate would have been inappropriate for access to the city, because pack animals would have to be led up the stairway to the gate, and once on the Temple Mount, they would have to pass through the outer courts and exit through another Temple gate to get to the city.
+If that road existed at all, I think it would have been for ceremonial or maintenance use only.
+Yet another tractate indicates that an arched causeway crossed the Kidron between the gate and the Mount of Olives where the red heifer ceremony was conducted.
+In any case, the Shushan Gate would have been inappropriate for access to the city, because pack animals and ridden animals would have to be led up the stairway to the gate, and once on the Temple Mount, they would have to pass through the outer courts and exit through another Temple gate to get to the city.

 How, then, did Jesus enter the city?
 There were probably two routes in from Bethany.
 The map below shows the dubious switchback road, and a road to Jericho that may or may not be correct.
 Other maps say that Jericho travelers came in through Bethany on the road shown here.
 The exact location of Bethphage is unknown, but it was probably somewhere on the east slope of the Mount of Olives, roughly east of Gethsemane.
 I believe that another, more tortuous road, probably came around the south slope of the Mount of Offense, at the southeast corner of the map (not shown), and divided, with a branch going up the Kidron Valley to connect with the other road, and other branches leading to the southern gates to the city.
 If Jesus came in past Gethsemane, He would have most likely entered through the gate north of the Temple mount and passed the Pool of Bethesda and the Antonia Fortress.
 City streets are not shown on this map, so He would have had multiple choices once in the city.
 When He entered the Temple, He could have gone through the Sheep Gate on the north side or used the more traditional route of the Double Gate on the south side of the Mount.